-Welcome to the 2021-2022 school year!
-I am excited to begin this school year as we continue to work to get a closer return to "normal."
-Each one of you plays an important role in our district meeting its mission of "preparing each student for a successful future."
+Welcome to the 2023-2024 school year!
+I am excited to begin this school year as we continue to work together to serve the students and families of our school district.
+Each one of you plays an important role in our District meeting its mission of "preparing each student for a successful future."